-It's a positive thing that your plumbing is reliable.
-When your plumbing is making sounds or is loud, you might start to worry.
+It’s a positive thing that your plumbing is reliable.
+When your plumbing is making noises or is loud, you might begin to worry.
 While some sounds are typical, others aren’t.
 We’ll walk you through five common sounds and how to resolve them.

 - Plumbing is whistling

 - Plumbing is humming

 If your plumbing is whistling, you could be facing several issues.

 More than 90% of U.S. homes have hard water, which means it contains too much calcium and magnesium.
 These minerals can build up in your pipes and appliances, causing clogs and less efficient operation.

 If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
 Having a plumber install a water softener is the best way to solve this issue.

 Plumbing doesn’t last forever.
 If you have an older home, it’s important to know what pipe material you have and how long it lasts.

 - PVC: up to 45 years